Malcolm X House

 The Malcolm X House, also known as the Wilfred and Ruth Little House, is a private house located at 4336 Williams Street in Inkster, Michigan.
-It is significant for its association with African American Civil Rights leader Malcolm X, who lived here with his brother Wilfred Little in 1952-53.
+It is significant for its association with African American Human Rights defender and Civil Rights leader Malcolm X, who lived here with his brother Wilfred Little in 1952-53.
 The building was listed in the National Register of Historic Places in 2021.